aaAbdulkadir/DevOps/project/setup.md

 #### Logging in

-Go to the connect blade under the jenkins server VM group and type in the private key path and copy the ssh command to log into the VM.
+Go to the connect blade under the Jenkins server VM group and type in the private key path and copy the ssh command to log into the VM.

 ```
 ssh -i {path_to_key} {user}@{ip}